zensqlmonitor/influxdb-zabbix/README.md

   - trends_uint
 - Tables like history_log, _text and _str are not replicated.

-- Configurable for each table:
+- Configurable at table-level:
-  - interval: the polling interval
+  - interval: polling interval, minimum of 15 sec
-  - hoursperbatch : number of hours to extract from zabbix backend per batch
+  - hours per batch : number of hours/batch to extract from zabbix backend
-  - outputrowsperbatch : to allow the destination load to be splitted in multiple batches
+  - output rows per batch :  allow the destination load to be splitted in multiple batches

 ## License

 MIT-LICENSE.
 See LICENSE file provided in the repository for details